stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 which Zamacona could ride.
 The prospect of mounting one of those ominous hybrid entities whose fabled nourishment was so alarming, and a single sight of which had set Charging Buffalo into such a frenzy of flight, was by no means reassuring to the traveller.
-There was, moreover, another point about the things which disturbed him greatly&mdash;the apparently preternatural intelligence with which some members of the previous day&rsquo;s roving pack had reported his presence to the men of Tsath and brought out the present expedition.
+There was, moreover, another point about the things which disturbed him greatly--the apparently preternatural intelligence with which some members of the previous day's roving pack had reported his presence to the men of Tsath and brought out the present expedition.
 But Zamacona was not a coward, hence followed the men boldly down the weed-grown walk toward the road where the things were stationed.